Mentha7/iterated-minimal/README.md

   - retrieve data from previous generation (item, input)
   - do filtering (make sure this.seen is unique by moving ambiguous items' indices to this.unseen)
   - generate all data needed for the experiment again (replace this.vocab, refer to pic by 'item' instead of index)
+- Testing with bad behaviors (no answers at all, very few word types)
+- Final fixes
+- Create a new experiment on server
+- Modify id
+- Check Netlify
+- Keep link for final release